TheCandidStartup/TheCandidStartup.github.io/_drafts/frozen-shoulder.md

 * Nearest pharmacy is 5 minutes walk, so headed over once the prescription appeared in the NHS app after a couple of hours.
 * Took 3 diazepam that day (maximum dose).
 Almost instant muscle relaxant effect while also making me very drowsy.
 Slept well that night for the first time in days.
 * That left 3 tablets to make it to Monday.
 Decided to take one each evening to ensure a reasonable night.
+* Had to dig to the bottom of my wardrobe to find clothes I could wear.
+Needed something that I could carefully slide my bad arm into the sleeve, wrap around my back, get my other arm in and then fasten at the front.
+Found some old Autodesk and AWS swag.
+A zipped hoodie and a track suit top.
+Couldn't face trying to get a shirt on.
 * To get an on the day "emergency" GP appointment you need to hit the phone lines when they open at 8am.
 Then be prepared to wait in a queue while hoping there will be some appointments left when you get to the front.
 * As I knew I'd need to see a GP after my visit to the walk-in clinic, I rang the same day to see if I could prebook a slot.
 No dice.
 * I made my first call at 7.59am in case they opened the lines early.
 A few redials later and I got through at almost exactly 8am.
 Second in the queue.
 Result.
 Got an appointment for 9am that morning.